Community Homes Initiative

 248 Affordable Homes

 In 2017-2018 we took on what is by far the largest real estate portfolio in our history – 248 homes, previously owned by one out-of-state investment firm managing them to provide above-average return to investors.
-All of them are now being renewed by ICCF to assure their continued availability and affordability for low and moderate income households.
+All of them are now being renewed by ICCF to assure their continued availability and affordability for neighbors with limited incomes.

 This is not something ICCF has done on its own.
 This is a community effort, including strong financial backing and leadership by key local foundations who provided nearly $10 million in private grants and investment.
 We also were blessed with enthusiastic support from the cities of Grand Rapids and Wyoming, as well as other area nonprofit housing organizations.